Curvature Invariants for Lorentzian Traversable Wormholes: Conclusion

 The form of the invariant functions and plots for other wormhole metrics can be hypothesized based on the three wormhole metrics studied in this paper.
-The TS wormhole chosen in this paper is the simplest of a large class of thin-shell wormholes which include spherical, cubic, and polyhedral types.
-While the second fundamental form is identically zero and leads to zero-valued invariants for the chosen TS metric, second fundamental forms for other thin-shell wormholes may not be identically zero, since they depend on the two radii of curvature, $R_1$ and $R_2$, of the throats.
+The thin-shell flat-face wormhole chosen is the simplest of a large class of thin-shell wormholes which include spherical, cubic, and polyhedral types.
+Second fundamental forms for thin-shell wormholes depend on the two radii of curvature, $R_1$ and $R_2$, of the throats.
 As a consequence of the $\delta$-functions in the thin-shell formalism, these radii would likely lead to jump discontinuities in the general thin-shell invariants similar to those found in the thin-shell Schwarzschild wormhole.
-Another direction for thin-shell wormholes study is to investigate a more realistic metric on either side of the wormhole (such as the Friedmann metric).
+Another direction for thin-shell wormholes study is to investigate a more realistic metric on either side of the wormhole such as the Friedmann metric.
 Another variation of thin-shell wormholes is to model different radii of curvature on either side of the wormhole.
-Thin-shell wormholes with unequal radii can be further extrapolated to wormholes with different times or universes on either side of the throat.\\
+Thin-shell wormholes with unequal radii can be further extrapolated to wormholes with different chronologies or universes on either side of the throat.\\

 The thin-shell Schwarzschild wormhole is also the most common example of a large class of wormholes.
 The class includes wormholes with different radii of curvature and/or masses on either side of the throats, wormholes with same or different charge, Q, on either side of the wormhole, and time-dependent wormholes.
 For charged wormholes, a second ring artifact at $r=Q$ is likely to exist since the metric has a singularity at that point.\\